Anti-science legislation in 2017 Oklahoma legislature

 Two science bills have been filed for the 2017 Oklahoma legislature, both in the Senate.

 SB 393 passed the House General Oversight and Accountability Committee April 13 by a vote of 4-3.
 SB 393 passed the Senate by a vote of 34-10 on March 22.
 SB 393 passed the Senate Education Committee on Monday, February 27.
 The vote was 13-1.
 SB 393 by Josh Brecheen, the Oklahoma Science Education Act.
 The bill says public school officials shall “endeavor to assist teachers to find effective ways to present the science curriculum as it addresses scientific controversies.
 Teachers shall be permitted to help students understand, analyze, critique and review in an objective manner the scientific strengths and scientific weaknesses of existing scientific theories covered in the course being taught.”
 This is standard creationist language to allow anti-science information into the classroom.
 The bill is nearly identical to SB 1322 introduced last year which was never heard in the Senate Education Committee.
 More info at NCSE and the Sensuous Curmudgeon.
 The bill is very similar to a bill defeated in the South Dakota Senate.
 Opponents of that bill are calling it the “Alternative Facts Bill”.
+You may want to use that terminology for SB 393 as well.
 Letters in opposition to the bill have been sent by AIBS, NSTA, National Association of Geoscience Teachers, NABT, and the National Coalition Against Censorship.
-You may want to use that terminology for SB 393 as well.
 See this analysis of the bill for newer talking points.
 Other new talking points here.
 Additional talking points here and here.
 Next step will be the House floor.
 Please contact House leadership, Speaker Charles McCall, email@example.com, Speaker Pro Tempore Harold Wright, firstname.lastname@example.org, and Majority Floor Leader Jon Echols, email@example.com with your objection to the bill and urge that the bill not be heard on the House floor.
 Coverage of the House committee hearing at Huffington Post, US News and World Report, E&E News, Okie Funk, the Oklahoman, and many other venues.

 See the Anti-science legislation in 2017 Oklahoma legislature post for up-to-date info.